breakdowns/slam-mirrorbot/README.md

 ## Additional Features
 - Qbittorrent
 - Size limiting for Torrent/Direct, Tar/Unzip, Mega and clone
-- Stop duplicate for all except qbittorrent tasks
+- Stop duplicate for all except qbittorrent tasks and youtube-dl
 - Tar/Unzip Google Drive link support
 - Select files from Torrent before downloading using qbittorrent
 - Sudo with or without Database